marcusoftnet/marcusoftnet.github.io/_posts/2008-04-30-2008-european-championships-my.md

-We Swedes are of course strengthen by the win of [WindCorp](http://www.windcorpbrassband.se/) in [Grenland](http://www.4barsrest.com/news/detail.asp?id=7708), which from what i understand was a great display from the band.
+We Swedes are of course strengthen by the win of [WindCorp](http://www.windcorpbrassband.se/) in [Grenland](http://www.4barsrest.com/news/detail.asp?id=7708), which from what I understand was a great display from the band.
 We've come to expect nothing less from that great band.

 The Swedish band competing in Stavanger is [Stockholm Brass